High School Curriculum

 The goal of the Visual Arts Department is to provide experiences that help students develop individual, creative solutions to visual problems.
 Students are also expected to increase their technical skills in manipulating a variety of materials.

 Foundational Math & English

-This course is designed to build upon students’ prior knowledge of grammar, vocabulary, word usage, and the mechanics of writing.
+English Foundational Courses are designed to build upon students’ prior knowledge of grammar, vocabulary, word usage, and the mechanics of writing.
 The course introduces students to various genres of literature through writing exercises often linked to the reading selections.
 Students learn literary analysis skills.
 They also learn to write persuasive, critical, and creative multi-paragraph thematic essays and compositions.
 In upper-level courses, students write essays and learn the techniques of writing research papers.

-The course is designated to effectively assist students, teachers individualize and/or make use of small group instruction in basic math.
+Mathematics Foundational Courses are designated to effectively assist students, teachers individualize and/or make use of small group instruction in basic math.
 The teaching techniques emphasize the use of manipulative and other tools, including technological tools in a laboratory setting.